 Ride the Cog Rail to the Summit of Pikes Peak

 There are typically three ways to reach the summit of Pikes Peak: The Pikes Peak Highway, the Barr Trail and the Pikes Peak Cog Rail.
 If your style is more passive, the Cog Rail is the option for you!
-All you have to do is sit back and let someone else do all the work while you ride the world's highest cog train, the highest train in Colorado and the highest train in America!
+All you have to do is sit back and let someone else do all the work while you ride the world's highest cog train and the highest train in America!

 The Pikes Peak Cog Railway uses a unique cog and gear system to power itself up the steep slopes.
 The two outer rails on most train tracks are used to transfer power from the locomotive's engine to the wheels and subsequently to the rails.
 However, due to the steep incline on this track, normal train wheels would just spin on the rails.
 So, the Cog Train uses a toothed double rail in the center of the track, which enables the train to “grab” onto something on the way up the mountain.
 This cog and gear system also keeps the train from running away on the way down.
 The two outer rails on the Cog Rail are used only to keep the train stable and pointed correctly.